Cláudio (footballer, born 1977)

-Cláudio Rodrigo Siqueira Carolino (born 17 August 1977), known simply as Cláudio, is a Brazilian former footballer who played as a central defender.
+Cláudio Rodrigo Siqueira Carolino (born 17 August 1977), known simply as Cláudio, is a Brazilian former professional footballer who played as a central defender.

 He spent his entire professional career in Portugal, appearing in 202 games in the Segunda Liga and scoring ten goals in as many seasons, representing mainly Vizela.
 He added 50 matches and 12 goals in the Primeira Liga, with Gil Vicente.

-Club career
+Career

 Born in São Gonçalo, Rio de Janeiro, Cláudio only played lower league or amateur football in his country.
 In 2000 he moved to Portugal, signing with A.D.
 Ovarense of the Segunda Liga.

 In the following years, Cláudio alternated between the second and third divisions of Portuguese football, representing mainly F.C.
 Vizela.
 In the 2010–11 season, he contributed 23 games and one goal as Gil Vicente F.C. returned to the Primeira Liga after an absence of five years.

 Cláudio made his debut in the competition on 12 August 2011, featuring the full 90 minutes in a 2–2 home draw against S.L.
 Benfica.
 He scored a career-best eight goals – mostly through penalties– during that campaign, helping the Barcelos-based team to the ninth position.

 Following his release from Gil Vicente in the summer of 2013, Cláudio joined second-tier club Académico de Viseu F.C. on a one-year contract.